adrianov/db_report/README.md

 - Output as JSON or a human-readable summary format
 - Debugging mode with detailed SQL logging
 - Colorized console output
+- Parallel processing for faster analysis of multiple tables

 ## Installation